 Despite the problems caused by the Corona-virus our Webshop and the contact forms on our website are fully available.
 You may also address your inquiries to email@example.com.
 Thank you for your understanding if our answer takes longer as usual because of the current restrictions.
 Your Universal Edition Team

 When Christa Landon presented the first printed version of her edition of Joseph Haydn's piano sonatas, Haydn's sonata oeuvre was still overshadowed by the works of Mozart and Beethoven.
 Since then, Haydn's sonatas have progressed from the teaching rooms to the concert halls and Landon's edition has played a crucial role in that process.
-Since the Haydn anniversary in 2009 this 'legendary' edition has been thoroughly revised for, over the course of more than forty years, new sources have come to light and questions of authenticity have been resolved, not least because the editorial principles for 18th-century music have changed considerably.
+The Haydn anniversary in 2009 is a welcome occasion to thoroughly revise this 'legendary' edition for, over the course of more than forty years, new sources have come to light and questions of authenticity have been resolved, not least because the editorial principles for 18th-century music have changed considerably.
+The new edition comprises all works of the previous Wiener Urtext edition plus the sonata Hob.
+XVI:16 edited by Landon, along with the Sonata in F major which was rediscovered in Bozen a few years ago and attributed to Joseph Haydn.
 The new edition is published in four volumes, the content of each volume being compatible with the volumes of the previous edition.
-Volume 3 of the new edition comprises the 17 sonatas Hob.
-XVI:21-32 and Hob.
-XVI:35-39 contained in Vol. 2 of the previous Wiener Urtext edition, including popular works for music lessons such as Hob.
-XVI:27, 35 and 37.
-In the Notes on Interpretation, Robert D. Levin explains important aspects of Haydn's performance practice and, with the help of numerous examples, shows possibilities to embellish the pauses frequently used by Haydn.
+Volumes 1 and 2 contain the early sonatas.
+In the Notes on Interpretation, Robert D. Levin explains important aspects of Haydn's performance practice.

 These are faultless, exquisite, essential Urtext books. (...)
 The updated introductions and a fabulous essay on correct interpretation by renowned Haydn expert Robert D. Levin are enough incentive to buy these volumes to replace your old ones.
 The music looks perfect on the page, uncluttered, clean.
 Piano Magazine 12/2009